sneakers-the-rat/infrastructure/_sections/3_1_strategy.md

 Shared data is a concrete, widely understood goal shared by many scientists already, but there are relatively slim incentives for spending the time to do it.
 The first major hurdle is to make those incentives.
 Propping up a p2p system will eventually need new development, but existing p2p systems can still make a strong case for themselves with small, local examples: using them to share data with local collaborators, or to share data during a workshop or conference, or even to start rehosting already-public centrally hosted data.
 Small communities of practice can start their own "retreat from the cloud" by documenting their process and setting up their own local hosting and servers.
 They also make natural allies with the p2p tool developers.
 Being a test case for their software and cultivating social ties across domains is one way to start aligning our goals and movement building.
 Tools like Dat and Solid are good fits, though they currently need some UX and docs work to be accessible to a broad audience.

+Cultivating new relationships with knowledge and technical communities outside our usual academic circles is a critical part of any infrastructural development project.
+Though these days we hear about disaffected people abandoning academia for industry, there is plenty of disaffectation to go around on the other side --- particularly in software world.
+There are a growing number of extremely talented programmers that grow disillusioned with working for companies they view as unethical, which unfortunately happen to be some of the largest employers in the field.
+Ethical, important, and dare I say fun software often has no business model, but data, computation, and communications infrastructural infrastructure in science, especially with a coherent frame could give many of them a job they don't have to feel conflicted about.

 <div class="draft-text" markdown="block">
 - once some people are sharing their data on p2p, need some means of organizing it. adapting frontend tools and start using distributed communication tools.
 People are clearly eager to use stuff like DandiHub and get their data into an index, but they are all so lonely and vacant!
 Only instead of discord and slack stuff like Matrix is scalable!